raoelg/Particle-Filter-Tutorial/README.md

 # Particle-Filter-Tutorial
-A tutorial on Particle Filters
+A tutorial on Particle Filters including excercises to implement the steps of the particle filter.